miketmoore/zelduh/README.md

 ## Create a TMX file to represent a room

-- File attributes
+### File attributes

 - fixed size: 14 wide by 12 high
 - orientation: orthogonal
 - format: CSV
 - tile render order: top down

-- Guidelines
+### Obstacle and non-obstacle sprites

 - By default, all sprites used in a tmx file will be obstacles, meaning entities will collide with them and not be able to pass through them
 - Sprites in the spritesheet can be configured with the `map[int]bool` structure to be non-obstacles

+## Room transitions

+The player can move from one room to the next if the rooms have been connected and if the player can touch the edge of the room that is adjacent to the next room.
+For example, if obstacle sprites prevent the player from touching the edge, then the room transition will not be available.